SwedbankPay/developer.swedbankpay.com/pay/payment-presentations.md

 **Redirect** integrations does not require a domain verification, as it will be hosted on Swedbank Pay's domain.

-For **Seamless View** integrations, Apple needs to verify also your domain as a part of Swedbank Pay's set up process.
+If you areusing the **Seamless View** feature, Apple needs to verify also your domain as a part of Swedbank Pay's set up process.
 To do this, you need to host this [verification file][apple-pay-verification-file] (click to download) on the following web path: